Main: Home | Pictures | Resume | Linux How-to Guides | Dream Blog | chat

 Gathering Tools

-Knoppix is a Live CD that has everything you'll need.
 Burn the contents of the ISO to CD to boot from later.

 Physical Installation